 - Women: there are some special issues concerning women which need to be considered while designing and preparing a CBEWS.
 In patriarchal societies, women are often in a more vulnerable position than men as they have less access to resources and information.
 Pregnant women, lactating mothers, mothers with infants or young children do have special needs especially when it comes to response.
 The way many women are dressed (saris and long dresses) will as well impact their capability to respond quickly to the warning messages. - Elderly People/Children: Elderly and Children in the community might need special attention during the flooding period and for evacuation.
-For this purpose, the special need of each elderly person and child will be collected during the situational analysis steps and recorded in a HH data base. - Persons with Disability: Person with disabilities may have one or more impairments such as physical, visual, hearing/speaking, mental/intellectual impairments.
+For this purpose, the special need of each elderly person and child will be collected during the situational analysis steps and recorded in a HH data base. - Persons with Disability11: Person with disabilities may have one or more impairments such as physical, visual, hearing/speaking, mental/intellectual impairments.
 These impairments might hinder the person in reacting adequate to the warnings unless the early warning systems are adapted to the impairments or the persons will be informed and assisted by family or community members.
 Not all impairments will hinder the person to actively participate and contribute in developing, operating and responding to the EWS.
 While collecting community data it should be clear who will need special attention for early warning and evacuation, where they are living, what kind of attention they will need whether and from whom (family members or others).

+-

+Physical Visual

+Difficulty in moving Difficulty in seeing and

+around moving around

-Physical Difficulty in moving around or doing some activities Visual Difficulty in seeing and moving around Hearing & Speech Difficult in hearing and speaking Intellectual/Mental Difficult in understanding & behaving appropriately
+or doing some activities

+Hearing & Speech Intellectual/Mental

+Difficult in hearing Difficult in understanding &

+and speaking behaving appropriately

-&lt;sup>11Mainstreaming Disability in community Based Disaster Risk Reduction, Handicap International India 2008
+11Mainstreaming Disability in community Based Disaster Risk Reduction, Handicap International India 2008